 - Optional: 1 large piece of dried seaweed

-Put your live lobsters (lobsters must always be alive when you buy them) one at a time into the pot.
+- Put the live lobsters (lobsters must always be alive when you buy them) one at a time into the pot.
 You may have to either do this in batches or have several pots going at once, depending on how many you are cooking.
 A standard stockpot holds two lobsters.

-I do not recommend killing your lobsters before immersing them in hot water: Cutting their shells to kill them releases a lot of coagulated proteins into the boiling water and can ruin the bright red coral, or roe.
+- It is not recommended to kill the lobsters before immersing them in hot water: Cutting their shells to kill them releases a lot of coagulated proteins into the boiling water and can ruin the bright red coral, or roe.
 This roe is absolutely delicious and should be treated as the precious gift it is.

-Once your lobsters are in the pot, quickly cover it and wait for the water to return to a boil.
+- Once the lobsters are in the pot, quickly cover it and wait for the water to return to a boil.
 When it does, count off 15 or 20 minutes, depending on their size.
 A normal 1.5-pound lobster takes 15 minutes to cook once the pot returns to a boil.

-Remove your cooked lobsters and place them on a plate to cool and drain.
+- Remove the cooked lobsters and place them on a plate to cool and drain.
 Water will drain out of them, so make sure the plate has a lip to catch it.

-If you serve it on the spot, do so with clarified butter, olive oil, mayo or do as I do: a squeeze of lemon.
-I think lobster is rich enough without butter or other fat, so lemon or lime is all I give it.
+- If you serve it on the spot, do so with clarified butter, olive oil, mayo, or a squeeze of lemon.

-What to drink?
-A cold pilsner or lager beer is good, but if you prefer wine, chenin blanc, pinot grigio, sauvignon blanc, Spanish albarino or Portuguese vinho verde all make good pairings.
+A cold pilsner or lager beer is good, but if you prefer wine, Chenin Blanc, Pinot Grigio, Sauvignon Blanc, Spanish Albarino or Portuguese vinho verde all make good pairings.